LordDashMe/knowledge/DevOps/OS_Virtualization/Docker/Dockerized_Your_Projects.md

 - Create your Dockerfile and include all the necessary libraries or packages that will support the desire project you want to build.

-- You can get online: [Docker Files](https://github.com/LordDashMe/knowledge/tree/master/DevOps/OS_Virtualization/Docker/Docker_Files)
+- You can check this example: [Docker Files](https://github.com/LordDashMe/knowledge/tree/master/DevOps/OS_Virtualization/Docker/Docker_Files)

 ### 3 Images